WildEyeConservation/TrapTagger/README.md

 - Open the subnet associations tab and click on the edit associations button
 - Find and select your default subnet (public subnet) where you created your server
 - Save this association
+- Click create new route table
+- Select the VPC where you launched the server
+- Click create
+- Select your new lambda route table you created
+- Select the subnet associations tab
+- Click edit subnet associations
+- Find and select your lambda subnet and save the association

-Lastly, your instances typically connect to other AWS services through the internet, so in order for your classifiers in your private subnet to access your images in S3, you need to set up a private gateway to S3:
+Your instances typically connect to other AWS services through the internet, so in order for your classifiers in your private subnet to access your images in S3 as well as your lambda functions, you need to set up a private gateway to S3:

 - Navigate to the Endpoints section in your VPC console
 - Click create endpoint